wbcchsyn/python-thread_utils/docs/README.rst

   Block until timeout or invoked callable is finished and returns what the callable returned or raises its unhandled exception.

-  When argument \`timeout\' is presend and is not None, it shoule be int or floating number.
+  When argument \`timeout\' is present and is not None, it shoule be int or floating number.
 This method raises TimeoutError if task won't be finished before timeout.